MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-exchange-task-synchronization.md

 [!INCLUDE[appliesto-2013-xxx-xxx-xxx-xxx-md](../includes/appliesto-2013-xxx-xxx-xxx-xxx-md.md)]

 Configuring task Synchronization can be relatively complex.
 By following the guidance below, you should be able to quickly configure task synchronization between your Exchange Server 2016, SharePoint Server 2013 and Project Server 2013 environments.
-This is great functionality for any business, because you are able to integrate tasks from different applications into one application, like Outlook 2016 or SharePoint MySites.
+This is great functionality for any business, because you're able to integrate tasks from different applications into one application, like Outlook 2016 or SharePoint MySites.

 > [!NOTE]
 > It's possible you came here looking for the OOF Integration between Project Server and Exchange topic.
 If that's the case, see [Exchange Server calendar OOF integration with Project Server 2013](/project/exchange-server-calendar-oof-integration-with-project-server-2013).